WZLR

 WZLR (95.3 FM), known as "95.3 and 101.1 The Eagle," is a radio station broadcasting a 1980s classic hits format currently owned by Cox Media Group.
 Licensed to Xenia, Ohio, United States, it serves the Dayton area.
 According to the Federal Communications Commission's website, the station has transmitted with an effective radiated power of 6,000 watts since 1998.
 Its studios are co-located with other Cox Media properties in the Cox Media Center building near downtown Dayton.
 WZLR's transmitter is located in Xenia and translator on the WHIO-TV tower in Germantown, Ohio.

 History

 Country (1967–1979)

-The station's original call sign was WBZI, the FM sister of the former WGIC.
-As early as 1967 the station played country music and even published a countdown chart called the "Flashy 40."
+The station's original call sign was WBZI, the FM sister of WGIC.
+As early as 1967 the station played country music and even published a countdown chart called the "Flashy 40".

 Top 40 (1979–1980)

 At some point in the later part of the 1970s the station flipped to an automated top 40 format using TM's "Stereo Rock" format.
 At the same time WDJX, located in the same city of license of Xenia hit the air with a top 40 format using local jocks and quickly became a top-rated station in the market, casting a shadow over WBZI's top 40 efforts.